 No spam or unwanted phone calls · No long forms · No fees, ever

 How to prepare your car for jack stands

-Before using your car jack and jack stands, you’ll make life easier if you first prep a few things.
+Before using your car jack and jack stands, you’ll make life easier for yourself if you first prep a few things.

-Give them a visual inspection to make sure that no parts are broken, and that the items are still sturdy, then try pumping the jack (with nothing on it) to make sure it works properly.
+Give them a visual inspection to make sure that no parts are broken and that the items are still sturdy, and then try pumping the jack (with nothing on it) to make sure it works properly.

-Step 2: Park on a flat surface.
-Your car needs to be in a secure location, so always park on a very flat area.
-Engage your parking brake to help keep your car in place.
+Park on a flat surface.
+Your car needs to be in a secure location, so always park on level ground.
+It’s a good idea to engage your parking brake to help keep your car in place.

 However, if you don’t have wheel chocks, you can use large blocks of wood.
 You just want to add a level of security so your car doesn’t roll away.

 How to use the car jack and jack stands